What I need to know about Lactose Intolerance

 - What are the symptoms of lactose intolerance?

-- What should I do if I think my child is lactose intolerant?
+- What can I do if I have lactose intolerance?

-- How will I know if a food has lactose?
+- How will I know if a food or medicine has lactose?

 - Points to Remember